RikvdMark/Tron-Legacy-Identity-Disc/README.md

 Please don't ask for any support, I uploaded all the version so you can slowely build it up yourself.
 Some Arduino revisions might require a few changes. best way is to build it up step-by-step should you encounter any issues you can't figure out.
-For this reason I created a playlist on my YouTube channel mentioned below where I explain the different revisions and whag all the relevant stuff does.
+For this reason I created a playlist on my YouTube channel mentioned below where I explain the different revisions and what all the relevant stuff does.

 - website: https://www.rvdmark.com/tron-legacy-sam-flynn-identity-disc/
 - RPF thread: https://www.therpf.com/showthread.php?t=273990